-1.18 EQUIPMENT IDENTIFICATION
+1.11 EQUIPMENT IDENTIFICATION

-- A. Major mechanical equipment, rooftop units, energy recovery ventilators, electric duct heaters, heat pumps, exhaust fans, etc. shall be provided with identification as designated on the plans.
-Labels shall be black laminate three-layer plastic with engraved 1/2 inch white letters, adhered, screwed, or riveted to the equipment.
-Manufactured by Brady, Champion America/Seton. - B. Piping shall be identified as to contents and flow direction with plastic, color coded, snap-on or adhesive labels.
-Manufactured by Brady, Champion America/Seton. - 1.
-Labeling shall be located: - a) Adjacent to each valve. - b) At each side of and at each obstruction. - c) At each branch. - d) At each cap for future. - e) At each takeoff. - f) At each side of penetration of structure or enclosure. - g) At each equipment connection. - h) At all access doors. - i) A maximum of every 40 feet on straight runs of piping including rises and drops. - j) Minimum one label per room/space. - C. Valve tags shall be brass with stamped letters, tag size 1-1/2" minimum in diameter. - Provide typed valve lists in each O&M binder.
-Valve lists shall include the valve number, location, and purpose of each valve, and any other necessary information such as the required opening or closing of another valve when one valve is to be opened or closed. - Color coded indicators shall be installed on the ceiling grid or access door to hard lid areas to indicate all valves and other ceiling mounted equipment requiring service (example VAV's).
-Each trade shall be responsible for equipment provided under their respectable trade. - 1.
-Each ceiling label shall be color coded laminated engraved plastic, 1/16" thick, 2.5" wide by 0.75" tall, with white lettering centered on each label.
-Label to be adhered to the acoustic ceiling tile grid.
-Seton Style AV0175 or similar.
+A. Major equipment, rooftop units, energy recovery ventilators, electric duct heaters, heat pumps, exhaust fans, etc. shall be provided with identification as designated on the plans.
+Labels shall be black laminated three-layer plastic with engraved white 1/2 inch letters, and screwed or riveted to the equipment.
+Manufactured by Brady, Champion America, Inc., Seton.

+- B. Piping shall be identified as to contents and flow direction with plastic, color coded, snap-on Seton labels.
+Pipes shall be labeled at each equipment connection, locate identification not to exceed 40 feet on straight runs including rises and drops, adjacent to each valve, and at each side of penetration of structure or enclosure, and at each obstruction. - C. Valve tags shall be brass with stamped letters, tag size 1-1/2" minimum in diameter. - D. Color coated indicators shall be installed on the ceiling grid or access door to hard lid areas to indicate all valves and other ceiling mounted equipment requiring service (example VAV's).
+Each trade shall be responsible for equipment provided under their respectable trade.

-1.19 MECHANICAL SUBMITTAL
+1.12 MECHANICAL SUBMITTAL

 - A. All equipment shall be as listed on the equipment schedules or approved equal. - B. Prior Approval: Manufacturers whose product is not specified or specifically listed on the plans or in the specifications are allowed to submit information on a product that they would like to be considered as an equal to those specified or listed.
 By submitting this information for consideration, the product representative is indicating that the product being presented for consideration equals or exceeds the specified product in quality, performance and operating parameters.
 Proof of equality rests with the party making the request.
 The procedure for this submittal is listed below. - C. Submit literature on product that is to be considered for prior approval.
 This literature shall include catalog cuts with all pertinent technical specifications, dimensions and pictures of the product. - D. Final approval of all equipment shall be contingent on shop drawing acceptance, compliance with the specifications and performance criteria as required.
 General approval to bid a product does not relieve the supplier or contractor of meeting specific specification requirements. - E. The Mechanical Contractor shall pay, provide, install and be responsible for any extra materials required due to his use of alternate accepted equipment which has installation requirements different than the specified equipment.
-This includes paying other trades for any extra work they are involved in due to this substitution of equipment. - F. Literature shall be submitted so that the engineer receives it no later than 7 days prior to bid date. - G. All approvals will be in the form of an addendum issued to all plan holders.
+This includes paying other trades for any extra work they are involved in due to this substitution of equipment. - F. Literature shall be submitted so that the engineer receives it no later than 7 days prior to bid date. - G. All approvals will be in the form of an addendum issued to all plan holders. - H. List of Acceptable Substitutions: - 1.
+Registers, Grilles, & Diffusers: Metalaire, E.H.
+Price, Tuttle & Bailey, Titus, Krueger, Nailor, Hart & Cooley, Anemostat, Nailor, J & J Register, Air Specialties Express/Carnes, Greenheck - 2.
+Rangehood Exhaust Fans: Broan - 3.
+Power Roof Ventilator Exhaust Fans: PennBarry, Greenheck, Loren Cook, ACME, ILG Air Specialties Express/Carnes, Aerovent, Twin City Fan & Blower - 4.
+Temperature Controls: Metasys by Johnson Controls (no substitutions, match existing)